Academic Requirements and Regulations

 Changing Degree Programs

 To change a degree program, apply for admission to the new program through the regular admission process and pay the appropriate admission fee.
-Note that admission to another degree program is not automatic.
+Admission to another degree program is not automatic.
 Students are reviewed as applicants to the new program and may be refused admission to the new program.

 Students wishing to change degree programs within a department (M.S. to M.A. or MA to M.S.) may make the change by completing the Change of Degree Program form available at www.marshall.edu/graduate/current-students/forms-and-information.
 This process does not require readmission into the program.